globtec/phpadr/docs/arch/0005-phpunit-as-testing-framework.md

 ## Consequences

-Use unit testing for ensure that the code is working as expected and that changes don't break existing funcionality.
+Use unit testing for ensure that the code is working as expected and that changes don't break existing functionality.

 Allow to use Test-Driven Development (TDD) that is an evolutionary approach to development which combines test-first development.